 What Is an Agreement?

 A good example of the flexibility of the antitrust laws is the meaning of “agreement, combination or conspiracy” as used in the Sherman Act.
-The courts have found illegal agreements under the two antitrust laws where there was no formal contract or even a verbal one.
+The courts have found illegal agreements where there was no formal contract or even a verbal one.
 An agreement can be inferred where the facts indicate that the parties understood what they would do without any overt communication.
 As one court has said, “A knowing wink can mean more than words.”
-Where persons act together toward a common goal, their concerted activity will be sufficient for a finding of an agreement, combination or conspiracy.
+Where persons act together toward a common goal, their concerted activity may be sufficient for a finding of an agreement, combination or conspiracy.
 This is especially true of trade associations, whose activities are generally the concerted action of the members.
 Even proposing an illegal agreement, such as an agreement to fix prices, can violate the law.

 Basic Antitrust Considerations